Virtual Console Reviews/Previews

 Joe –

 Ninja Gaiden (Team Ninja/2004) — Told everyone what I’d been trying to say for years.
-Nintendo may have bought Sega (not literally) but Xbox got most of the games and the teams that made the Dreamcast fly. → One must imagine video games happy.
+Nintendo may have bought Sega (not literally) but Xbox got most of the games and the teams that made the Dreamcast fly.
+Ninja Gaiden also did major things for the way we look at arcade games and their interaction with Xbox Live.

 Review – Doom 3

 I didn’t understand all of the hype surrounding the release of Doom 3.
 So the graphics were cutting edge (assuming you wanted to drop $500 to get your memory and graphics card up to snuff), it was still a game based on a series well-known for having repetitious play and no story line whatsoever.
 Now don’t get me wrong, I loved playing the first Doom games/expansions, but I had a feeling they wouldn’t hold up if played them years later.
 I found my fears were correct as I tried to play both 1 and 2 off of the “Special Edition” Xbox game that comes with the entire set on one disc.
-Fun for the nostalgia, not so much for the gameplay. → What can change the nature of a post?
+Fun for the nostalgia, not so much for the gameplay.
+I made it about fifteen minutes in before moving on to the new game.

 Review – BloodRayne 2